 Hooker with a Heart of Gold: It's significant to the backstory that both the Empress Theodora and Antonina start this way.
 One of the reasons Justinian seized the throne was to rewrite the laws to allow him to marry Theodora.

-I Cannot Self-Terminate: In a possible future, Belisarius and Justinian ask Rao to kill them to so that they won't be captured by the Malwa and won't have to commit the mortal sin of suicide.
+I Cannot Self-Terminate: In a possible future, Belisarius and Justinian ask Rao to kill them to so that they won't be captured alive by the Malwa and won't have to commit suicide, which to Christians is a mortal sin.
+Averted in that Rao then kills himself immediately afterward, because he doesn't share their religious beliefs and so painless suicide to escape death by prolonged torture doesn't bother him at all.

 Belisarius is just as good at inspired improvisation as he is at detailed planning.
 Lampshaded in that this specific quality is pointed up as to how he is able to consistently outperform a hyperintelligent cyborg capable of calculating all foreseeable contingencies to the zillionth decimal place — Belisarius is capable of improvising brilliantly when the "fog of war" throws up an unexpected complication, and Link isn't.
 As soon as Belisarius figures this out he starts deliberately encouraging chaos and confusion in the war, as he's far better at functioning in it.